Music at Eton

 Extra means-tested financial assistance

-Applications for extra means tested financial assistance can be made by completing and returning a Bursary Application Form by the deadline of 31 October 2020.
+Applications for extra means tested financial assistance can be made by completing and returning a Bursary Application Form by the deadline of 31 October 2021.
 Parents will be informed whether they are likely to be awarded a bursary in the event of their son being awarded a Music Scholarship before the deadline for submission of the Music Awards Application Form.
-Eton is currently developing an online bursary application which may be available in the autumn term.
-Before completing a bursary application form, please contact the Fees and Bursaries Team on 01753 370581 or 370580 or email to obtain the details of the appropriate form.
+Please contact the Fees and Bursaries Team on 01753 370581 or 370580 or email to obtain the details of the appropriate form.

-It is most helpful to be informed in advance of any days or times when a boy will not be available for an appointment.
+It is most helpful to be informed in advance of any days or times when a boy will not be available for audition.
+Letters confirming the date and time of the audition will be sent to parents before 24 December 2021.

 Boys normally come to Eton in the September after their 13th birthday.
 There is some flexibility for boys with an August or September birthday to come to Eton when they have just turned 14.